nvdaaddons/DevGuide/readme.md

 Here are other remarks regarding app modules:

 * If you find that different versions of the program are laid out differently e.g. locations for controls are different, then you can write code which can handle these cases.
 There are a number of options you can choose from: adding some constants in your app module to handle different object locations, writing code for these controls (one per version) in custom objects which will be chosen in overlay class method and so on.
+* If possible, try working with services that the app provides, such as COM (Component Object Model) methods (for example, Outlook app module), API's the app provides (such as Winamp) and so on.
 * To support an application that works the same as another program (especially if you're writing app module for a 64-bit version of a 32-bit program for which you wrote an app module for), use the following code fragment:
 	from appName import *
 where appName is the name of the app module and * (asterisk or star) means import everything.
 For an example of this, look at NVDA's app modules for Miranda32 and Miranda64.